 According to Juran cited in Arditi & Gunaydin (1997), the parties in a process (Supplier, Processor, and customer) have a "triple role".
 This triple role concept is applicable to construction industry.
 Arditi & Gunaydin argued that in construction, the designer is the customer of the client because the designer has to receive the project requirements from the client in order to provide a feasible design.
-The designer supplies plan and specifications to the constructor; in this case, the constructor is the designer's customer because the constructor uses the designer's plans and specifications, then conducts the construction process, and finally supplies the completed project to the client.
-The client is now the constructor's customer.
+The designer supplies plans and specifications to the constructor; in this case, the constructor is the designer's customer because the constructor uses the designer's plans and specifications, then conducts the constructor's customer.
 Quality in each phase is affected by the quality in the preceding phases.
 Therefore, customer service in each is essential for the overall quality performance of the process (Arditi & Gunaydin, 1997).

-2.2.12.3 Strategic Planning
+3.8.4 Strategic Planning